 Absences - Parents are requested to call the unit office each day a student will be absent from school.
 Phone calls will be made to parents who have not called school before 9:00 am.
 Parents who have not communicated by phone must provide a written note when the student returns to school as to the reason for the absence.
 If no note is received within three days, the absence will remain unexcused.
-Students missing seven (7) days or who have ten (10) tardies will receive a letter from the high school coordinating principal requiring documentation from either a physician, dentist, nurse practitioner, or a physician assistant for future absences to be excused.
+Unexcused absences from class will result in loss of credit for the class period missed.
+Students missing seven (7) days, or the equivalent of 38 hours, or who have ten (10) tardies will receive a letter from the high school coordinating principal requiring documentation from either a physician, dentist, nurse practitioner, or a physician assistant for future absences to be excused.
 The medical documentation must be renewed each school year.